 Short-term health plans in New Mexico

-- New regulations limit short-term health insurance in New Mexico to three months, bans renewals, and prohibits sale to anyone who has had a short-term plan in the past 12 months.
+- New regulations limit short-term health insurance in New Mexico to three months, bans renewals, and prohibits their sale to anyone who has had a short-term plan in the past 12 months.

 In January 2019, HB285 was introduced by Rep. Micaela Cadena (D, 33rd District) in an effort to much more closely regulate short-term plans in New Mexico.
 The legislation passed with unanimous support in both the House and Senate, and was signed into law by Governor Lujan Grisham in March 2019.

 HB285 includes the same durational and sales limits that the state has already implemented via regulation, described below (ie, the plans must be nonrenewable and have terms of no more than three months), but it goes further than that.
 The legislation also gives OSI the authority to regulate a wide range of provisions related to short-term plans, including minimum loss ratios and minimum standards as far as benefits that the plans must provide, including state-mandated benefits.

 Amended regulations, effective February 1, 2019, define short-term health insurance in New Mexico as nonrenewable, and with terms of no more than three months.
 The regulations also prohibit insurers from selling a short-term plan to anyone who has had short-term coverage within the previous 12 months.

 The Trump administration began allowing short-term health insurance plans to be offered with extended durations as of October 2, 2018, unless a state had its own restrictions.
 At that point, New Mexico did not yet have its own limits on short-term plans.
 So for a few months, short-term plans with initial terms of up to a year were available for purchase in the state.